vrtmrz/obsidian-livesync/docs/settings.md

 #### Purge all journal counter

-Purge all sending and downloading cache.
+Purge all download/upload cache.

-#### Make empty the bucket
+#### Fresh Start Wipe

-Delete all data on the remote.
+Delete all data on the remote server.

-### 6. Niches
+### 6. Deprecated

-#### (Obsolete) Clean up databases
+#### Run database cleanup

-Delete unused chunks to shrink the database.
-However, this feature could be not effective in some cases.
-Please use rebuild everything instead.
+Attempt to shrink the database by deleting unused chunks.
+This may not work consistently.
+Use the 'Rebuild everything' under Total Overhaul.

 ### 7. Reset

-#### Discard local database to reset or uninstall Self-hosted LiveSync
+#### Delete local database to reset or uninstall Self-hosted LiveSync